 Туре Method Description Horizontal-Grid clone() Return a transient copy of the grid.
-Axis getAxis(Integer Get the n-th axis.n is either 0 or 1. n) Tuple getBounds() Get the grid boundary arrays.
+Axis getAxis(Integer Get the n-th axis.n is either 0 or 1. n) getAxis(Integer Get the grid boundary arrays.
 Returns a tuple (latitudeArray, longitudeArray), where latitudeArray is a Numpy array of latitude bounds, and similarly for longitudeArray.
-The shape of latitudeArray and longitudeArray depend on the type of grid: • For rectangular grids with shape (nlat, nlon), the boundary arrays have shape (nlat,2) and (nlon,2). • For curvilinear grids with shape (nx, ny), the boundary arrays each have shape (ncell,), the boundary arrays each have shape (ncell, nvert) where nvert is the maximum number of vertices per cell. • For rectilinear grids: If no boundary arrays are explicitly defined (in the file or dataset), the result depends on the auto-Bounds mode (see cdms2.setAutoBounds) and the grid classification mode (see cdms2.setClassifyGrids).
+The shape of latitudeArray and longitudeArray depend on the type of grid: • For rectangular grids with shape (nlat, nlon), the boundary arrays have shape (nlat,2) and (nlon,2). • For curvilinear grids with shape (nx, ny), the boundary arrays each have shape (nx, ny, 4). • For generic grids with shape (ncell,), the boundary arrays each have shape (ncell, nvert) where nvert is the maximum number of vertices per cell. • For rectilinear grids: If no boundary arrays are explicitly defined (in the file or dataset), the result depends on the auto-Bounds mode (see cdms2.setAutoBounds) and the grid classification mode (see cdms2.setClassifyGrids).
 By default, autoBounds mode is enabled, in which case the boundary arrays are generated based on the type of grid. • If disabled, the return value is (None,None).
-For rectilinear grids: • The grid classification mode specifies how the grid type is to be determined. • By default, the grid type (Gaussian, uniform, etc.) is determined by calling grid.classifyInFamily. • If the mode is 'off' grid.getType is used instead.
+For rectilinear grids: • The grid classification mode specifies how the grid type is to be determined. • By default, the grid type (Gaussian, uni- form, etc.) is determined by calling grid.classifyInFamily. • If the mode is 'off' grid.getType is used instead. • If the mode is off grid, get type is used fistead.
 Axis getLatitude() Get the latitude axis of this grid.
 Axis getLongitude() Get the latitude axis of this grid.